 You can, in fact, move a shed, but we are quite happy with the location of our current sheds.
 The Middlesized Garden is an L shape, so we have six corners.
 And we have our practical sheds round the side of the L, where they can’t be seen from the house.

-Moving your shed could be a good option, though.
-Especially as I hear rumours of a ‘shed shortage’ in the market at the moment.
+Moving your shed could be a good option, though, if it’s not in the right place.

 If you need a home office or a home gym, then a shed is a good way of creating an extra room.
 But this kind of shed will come with a price tag.
 You will need to insulate, heat and light it.
 It’s also important to have a good base.
 See this post to find out what you need to know before buying a shed.

 When we first moved into this house, our predecessors told us that this corner of the garden ‘never really worked, so we put up a pergola.’
 I always wondered what they meant.

 It’s only after living here for seventeen years that I understand.
 The corner is north-east facing and is bordered by two high garden walls.
 It is in shade for all but an hour or so a day.